XanderBert/VulkanPlayground/README.md

 - Lua Script Support
 - Runtime Shader Creation
 - Runtime Shader Compiling
-- Runtime Shader Changes watcher and automaticlly compile them on changes
+- Runtime Shader Changes watcher thread -> automaticlly compiles the chaged shader in runtime

+## What do i want to get out of this project?
+First of all i want to setup a working runtime shader editor and abstract vulkan.